 People are treated with dignity and respect.
 Care staff have a good understanding of people's needs and engage with people in a positive way.
 Care staff encourage people to work toward fulfilling their personal goals and well-being outcomes.
-People told us they get on well with staff and commented, "The staff are lovely" and "They take good care of me."
+People told us they get on well with staff and commented, "Staff are very courteous and very kind" and "There is always something going on, we have a great laugh here."
 Records show people are offered choices to make everyday decisions.
-A relative confirmed this by telling us "We have no complaints at all, she's happy there and is able to do the things she wants."
+A relative confirmed this by telling us "I'm so happy with this place.
+I think it's fantastic.
+I totally trust them."
 The Responsible Individual (RI) told us they regularly speak with people who live at the home and their families about what is important to them and how to best support them.
 Staff told us they feel valued and well supported by the management team.

 People get the right care and support.
 Records reflect referrals are made to a variety of healthcare professionals such as psychiatry and community nursing.
-This is also confirmed by comments from a visiting healthcare professional who told us they are satisfied with the care at Woodside House.
+This is also confirmed by comments from a visiting healthcare professional who told us they are satisfied with the care at Yr Hafan.
 People are happy and receive support from professional staff who know them well.
-Care staff levels are good and a consistent team ensures people do not wait for their care.
+Care staff levels are sufficient and a consistent team ensures people do not wait for their care.

 People can do things that matter to them and feel valued in society.
 Records show people are supported to take part in various activities that are important to them.
-Regular house meetings take place to capture people's views and feedback from people is also sought as part of quality assurance processes.
+Regular house meetings take place to capture people's views.
+Feedback from people is sought as part of quality assurance process.
 People and their families told us they are supported to do as much as they want.